MarkBind/markbind/packages/cli/test/functional/test_site/testList.md

 - Only 1 item { icon="glyphicon-education" }
    - Only 1 item { icon="glyphicon-education" }

-1. One item + nested list with one-off customization
+1. One item + nested list with once customization
-- Only 1 item { icon="glyphicon-education" i-one-off=true }
+- Only 1 item { icon="glyphicon-education" once=true }
-   - Only 1 item { icon="glyphicon-education" i-one-off=true }
+   - Only 1 item { icon="glyphicon-education" once=true }

 1. Basic structure
 * Item A